close

 Words: 854|Pages: 2|5 min read

-The Marxist historical interpretation can be suggested to be correct due to its recognition of how bourgeoisie disgruntlement with the limitations that the Ancien Regime imposed upon them, led them to challenge the monarchy and higher authority.
-It can be seen as particularly more credible due to the fact that the urban population grew faster in the lead up to the revolution, and by 1989 there were roughly 30 towns in France whose population exceeded 150,000 inhabitants.
-However, the main flaw in the Marxist interpretation is its oversimplification where they argue the causes of the revolution as from only this factor alone.
-George Taylor (a revisionist historian) suggests that the interpretation is ‘interred in the graveyard of lost paradigms assassinated by critical research’ which many would consider to be largely true.
-The criticism that came from revisionists directly challenged this doctrines approach by highlighting that some ‘enlightened elites’ ‘actively promoted France’s political and economic modernisation’ and were in alignment with the wants of the bourgeoisie rather than in opposition.
-The revisionist view, alongside the fact that the ‘wealthiest and mouse doubtless individual members of post-revolutionary society came from noble backgrounds’ discredits the notion of Marxists that the revolution was caused solely by class conflict or led to the bourgeoisie triumphing over noblemen.
-As well as this, historian Alfred Cobban ‘established that change in History is never the product of neatly defined class interests.’
-Whilst his interpretation does do much to discredit the Marxist interpretation, its shortcoming lies in the fact that it does not offer an original interpretation to contest it as instead it just belittles the Marxist view without anything else.
-Contrarily, this outlines the strengths of the New Revisionist interpretation which tends to focus on political facts as ways to understand the causes of the French Revolution.
-Given this, it must be considered that Post-Revisionisms’ sole focus is not just on ‘political policies, institutions or processes’ and instead it focuses on how culture ‘made possible the emergency of distinctive policies and the appearance of new kinds of politicians, conflicts and organisations’.
+The Marxist historical interpretation can be suggested to be correct due to its recognition of how bourgeoisie disgruntlement with the limitations that the Ancien Regime imposed upon them led them to challenge the monarchy and higher authority.
+It can be seen as particularly more credible due to the fact that the urban population grew faster in the lead-up to the revolution, and by 1789 there were roughly 30 towns in France whose population exceeded 150,000 inhabitants.
+However, the main flaw in the Marxist interpretation is its oversimplification, where they argue the causes of the revolution as from only this factor alone.
+George Taylor, a revisionist historian, suggests that the interpretation is ‘interred in the graveyard of lost paradigms assassinated by critical research,’ which many would consider to be largely true (Taylor, 1989).
+The criticism that came from revisionists directly challenged this doctrine's approach by highlighting that some ‘enlightened elites’ ‘actively promoted France’s political and economic modernization’ and were in alignment with the wants of the bourgeoisie rather than in opposition.
+The revisionist view, alongside the fact that the ‘wealthiest and most doubtless individual members of post-revolutionary society came from noble backgrounds,’ discredits the notion of Marxists that the revolution was caused solely by class conflict or led to the bourgeoisie triumphing over noblemen.
+As well as this, historian Alfred Cobban established that change in history is never the product of neatly defined class interests (Cobban, 1964).
+While his interpretation does much to discredit the Marxist interpretation, its shortcoming lies in the fact that it does not offer an original interpretation to contest it; instead, it just belittles the Marxist view without offering an alternative explanation.

 Get a custom paper now from our expert writers.

-Given this, after consideration of the different trains of thought, the post-revisionist idea comes across as being the most useful for reflecting at causes of the French Revolution due to by looking at the revolution through a political perspective, there is more ability to consider both social and economic factors regarding their influence on politics during the period.
+Given this, after consideration of the different trains of thought, the post-revisionist idea comes across as being the most useful for reflecting on the causes of the French Revolution.
+By looking at the revolution through a political perspective, there is more ability to consider both social and economic factors regarding their influence on politics during the period.
+This broader approach allows for a more nuanced understanding of the complex interplay of forces that led to such a transformative historical event.
+The integration of cultural, social, and economic dimensions provides a richer narrative of the French Revolution's origins and outcomes.

 Image of Dr. Charlotte Jacobson